 "Level Income Option.
 If the Member's benefit is to commence prior to the Member's Normal Retirement Date, the Member may elect to convert the Retirement Benefit otherwise payable to him into a Retirement Benefit of an Actuarial Equivalent value of such amount so that with his expected Social Security benefit, he will receive, so far as possible, the same amount each year before and after such expected Social Security benefit commences.
 A Member whose Retirement Benefit commences before he reaches age 62 may elect the Level Income Option based on his Social Security benefit as of age 62 or his Social Security benefit as of age 65.
 A Member whose Retirement Benefit commences after he reaches age 62 may only elect the level income option based on his Social Security benefit as of age 65.
-Monthly payments shall terminate upon the death of the Member unless the Member elected the Level Income Option described in Section 6.3(d), in which event payments shall continue pursuant to such election if the Member's Spouse or Beneficiary, as applicable, survives the Member.
-A Member may not elect the Level Income Option if the Member's monthly payments under the Level Income Option would be equal to zero following the Member's attainment of age 62 or age 65, as applicable, nor may a Member elect the Level Income Option in conjunction with a 75% Joint and Contingent Annuity Option described in Section 6.3(d)."
+Monthly payments shall terminate upon the death of the Member unless the Member elected the Level Income Option in conjunction with the Automatic Joint and Surviving Spouse Annuity or the Joint and Contingent Annuity Option described in Section 6.3(d), in which event payments shall continue pursuant to such election if the Member's Spouse or Beneficiary, as applicable, survives the Member.
+A Member may not elect the Level Income Option would be equal to zero following the Member's attainment of age 62 or age 65, as applicable, nor may a Member elect the Level Income Option in conjunction with a 75% Joint and Contingent Annuity Option described in Section 6.3(d)."